Leuchtfeuer/typo3-secure-downloads/Documentation/AdministratorManual/ExtensionManager/Index.rst

          Only applicable if you use readfile_chunked (see outputFunction).
 Specify the number of bytes, served as one chunk when delivering the file.
 Choosing this value too low is a performance killer.
    Default
          1048576

+.. _adminProtectedPath:

+protectedPath
+"""""""""""""""
+.. container:: table-row

+   Property
+         filedelivery.protectedPath
+   Data type
+         string
+   Description
+         Only applicable if you use x-accel-redirect (see outputFunction).
+Specify the protected path used in your nginx location directive;
+   Default
+         empty

 .. _adminLog: